dreymoreau/chess-visualizer/README.md

 # Chess Visualizer

 This project takes my passion for chess and creates an interactive version to display stats.
 Wins/Losses, Percentage Increases/Decreases over time.
-This app uses the Chess.com API for data!!
+This app uses the <a href="https://www.npmjs.com/package/chess-web-api">Chess.com API</a> to be able to use past game data!!

+Using <a href="https://threejs.org/">Three.js</a>, this project creates more visualizations for the user to be able to see their chess statistics.

 # React + TypeScript + Vite